 Overseas workers are valued in the UK construction industry, providing valuable skills.
 Many are experienced trades people and some enter the workforce through the Highly Skilled Migrants Programme (now closed for new applicants),

 Workers with limited English language skills can obtain a Construction Skills Certification Scheme (CSCS) card.
-The Construction Skills (touchscreen) health safety and environement test can be taken in a variety of languages or with the help of an interpreter.
+The Construction Skills (touchscreen) health safety and environment test can be taken in a variety of languages or with the help of an interpreter.
 This test is a robust and independent assurance of basic health and safety knowledge.

 Construction Skills, the Sector Skills Council for the construction industry, has developed web-based teaching materials to help overseas workers.
 It also provides construction employers with information and support tools to help ensure that any overseas workers they employ are properly qualified and competent.